yigubigu/yigubigu.github.io/_posts/2019-6-25-windows-service-nginx.md

 ## Install Nginx as Windows Service

-- 1. nssm.exe install nginx
+- 1. Go to ommand line, run  "nssm.exe install nginx"
 - 2. In NSSM gui do the following:
 - 3. On the application tab: set path to C:\mysoftware\nginx-1.15.8\nginx.exe, set startup directory to C:\mysoftware\nginx-1.15.8
 - 4. On the I/O tab type "start nginx" on the Input slow.
 Optionally set C:\mysoftware\nginx-1.15.8\logs\service.out.log and C:\mysoftware\nginx-1.15.8\logs\service.err.log in the output and error slots